State school: Latin America

 In some countries, such as Brazil and Mexico, the term public schools (escuelas públicas in Spanish, escolas públicas in Portuguese) is used for educational institutions owned by the federal, state, or city governments which do not charge tuition.
 Such schools exist in all levels of education, from the very beginning through post-secondary studies.
 Mexico has nine years of free and compulsory primary and secondary education.

 Panama has 11 years of compulsory education, from pre-kindergarten to 9th grade, with children first entering at four or five years old and parents are required by law to give financial support to their children until they are 25 years old if they are studying.
-In Panama, it is very common for students to complete 18 years of education, from pre-kindergarten to 12th grade in high school, with an additional four years in university, followed by a thesis, which can take another three years or more, as the thesis is thoroughly checked for quality, spelling, grammar, content and length before being summited for review by a professor.

 Education in Argentina is a responsibility shared by the national government, the provinces and federal district and private institutions, though basic guidelines have historically been set by the Ministry of Education.
-Closely associated in Argentina with President Domingo Sarmiento's assertion that "the sovereign should be educated" (sovereign referring to the people), education has been extended nearly universally and its maintenance remains central to political and cultural debate.
-Even though education at all levels, including universities, has always been free, there is a large number of private schools and universities.
+Closely associated in Argentina with President Domingo Sarmiento's assertion that "the sovereign should be educated."
+The word "sovereign" refers to the people.
+Education has been extended nearly universally and its maintenance remains central to political and cultural debate.
+Even though education at all levels, including universities, has always been free, there are a large number of private schools and universities.